julionadal/dotenv.nvim/README.md

 require('dotenv').setup({
-  enable_on_load = true, -- will load your .env file upon loading a buffer verbose = false, -- show error notification if .env file is not found and if .env is loaded })
+  enable_on_load = true, -- will load your .env file upon loading a buffer verbose = false, -- show error notification if .env file is not found and if .env is loaded filename = '.env', -- set filename for on load on_load_only_cwd = true, -- load only from current working directrory })
 ```